saikocat/beam-scala-examples/README.md

 Apache Beam examples with Scala using official Java API, and it's different from using [Scio](https://github.com/spotify/scio) API.

+NOTE: Scala `2.13.1` (lots of changes for collection migration) + Apache Beam `2.15` (certain methods in the examples using master branch are patched via implicit)

 # Progress

 ## Word Count